 Dental Lab Crowns

-Gallagher Cosmetic and Family Dentistry offer lab crowns.
-Lab crowns, also known as caps, are shaped like teeth to fit over the natural teeth.
-Crowns (caps) help protect teeth that have been weakened by tooth decay or cracks.
-Teeth that have been worn down, poorly shaped or discolored may also need crowns.
+Gallagher Dentistry & Facial Pain Center offer lab crowns.
+Lab crowns, also known as caps fit over the natural teeth, and help protect teeth that have been weakened by tooth decay or cracks, have been worn down, poorly shaped or discolored.

-What happens during the first procedure for crowns at Gallagher Cosmetic and Family Dentistry?
+What happens during the first procedure for crowns at Gallagher Dentistry & Facial Pain Center?

-The dentist reshapes the sides and top of the tooth to make room for the new crown to fit.
-In cases when the patient has lost part of the tooth due to decay or injury, the dentist will use a special material to build-up the tooth surface.
-After the tooth has been prepared for the crown, the dentist takes an impression.
-The impression is then sent to the lab to make the patients crown.
-Typically it takes two to three weeks.
+The dentist reshapes the sides and top of the tooth to make room for the new crown.
+In cases when the patient has lost part of the tooth due to decay or injury, the dentist will use a special material to build-up the understructure.
+After the tooth has been prepared for the crown, the dentist takes an impression to send to the lab to fabricate the crown.
 The dentist will place a temporary crown until the permanent crown is complete.
+This process typically takes 2 to 3 weeks before the dentist will place a temporary crown until the permanent crown is complete.